-Learning and Development Specialist, Sami Yousef Maayah shared that he uses LinkedIn for networking and business acquisition, as Qutaiba Wazani, Head of Operations revealed that he utilises the platform for developing his professional identity, similar in some ways to B. Mailing Specialist, Ursula McBride commented saying it was definitely C for her, as Marketer Asif Choudry replied that it was B and C for him, with generating new business relationships being a direct result of developing his personal brand on the platform.
+Learning and Development Specialist, Sami Yousef Maayah shared that he uses LinkedIn for networking and business acquisition.
+Mailing Specialist, Ursula McBride commented saying it was definitely C for her, as Marketer Asif Choudry replied that it was B and C for him, with generating new business relationships being a direct result of developing his personal brand on the platform.

 Perhaps Director of Financial Education at Brighton Jones, Jedidiah Collins is onto a winner when he says his strategy for using LinkedIn is: